 UNHCR established its presence in Tunisia in 1963 following the Algerian war, and in 2011 signed an agreement with the Government to address the large number of refugees and asylum seekers coming from Libya.
-As the Libya crisis continued to impact the region, mixed population flows resumed by the end of 2018, resulting in a three-fold increase of registered refugees and asylum seekers by 2019.
+Since the end of 2018, UNHCR Tunisia witnessed a growing number of new arrivals from west and horn of Africa.
+Starting from 2020, a growing number of Ivorian nationals who entered Tunisia through airwaves and in possession of a three-months tourist visa approached UNHCR to seek international protection.
 At the same time, Tunisia hosts refugees and asylum seekers fleeing conflicts across the Middle East, primarily from Syria, Iraq, Yemen and Palestine.